ZX Spectrum Next: Operating system and software

 The default operating system of the Next is NextZXOS.
 The operating system provides a graphical file browser and menu based access to Next's features.
 In addition the machine has an extended BASIC interpreter NextBASIC, with commands and features added to support the new capabilities, such as support for 9-channel AY-sound and built-in sprite graphics editor.

 NextZXOS and NextBASIC were written by Garry Lancaster, and the machine is provided with printed manual covering the OS and BASIC in detail.
 The first edition of the manual can be downloaded from the official website.

-In addition to the native OS, the Next is able to run prior versions of Sinclair BASIC, such as 48K BASIC and 128K BASIC.
-The Next is also able to run CP/M. For licensing reasons, CP/M doesn't come bundled with the machine, but has to be downloaded separately.
-Although this does potentially open a sizeable software library of CP/M to the Next users, it is worth noting that CP/M cannot take advantage of the machine's advanced capabilities, such as large memory.
+In addition to the native OS, the Next is able to run prior versions of Sinclair BASIC, such as 48k BASIC and 128k BASIC.
+The Next is also able to run CP/M. Although this does potentially open a sizeable software library of CP/M to the Next users, it is worth noting that CP/M cannot take advantage of the machine's advanced capabilities, such as large memory.

 Some 3rd party "Next only" software has sprung into existence despite the comparatively short time that the machine has been on the market.
 These include the likes of NxTel by Robin Verhagen-Guest (a Teletext-style Next specific webservice accessible via Wi-Fi), and NextDAW by Gari Biasillo (a digital audio workstation software capable of utilizing the Next's sound capabilities for creating Chiptunes).
 NxTel comes bundled with the machine on the accompanying SD-Card.

 Some of the original ZX Spectrum games have also been upgraded or are being upgraded to utilize Next's improved graphics and sound.
 Among the most notable remakes are Atic Atac with improved graphics by Craig Stevenson.
 The new game version is backed by the current owner of the rights Rare studio and the Next port is written by Kev Brady.

 Licensing

-The NextZXOS and NextBASIC are both released under Open/Closed-Source hybrid license called "The Next License", with all parts of the OS being closed source by default, unless explicitly placed under Open Source MIT License.
-The Next License prohibits selling the software and charging a duplication fee for it, but cost-free distribution is allowed under the CreativeCommons Attribution-ShareAlike license.
+The NextZXOS and NextBASIC are both released under Open/Closed-Source hybrid license called "The Next License", with all parts of the OS being closed source by default, unless explicitly placed under open-source MIT License.
+The Next License prohibits selling the software and charging a duplication fee for it, but cost-free distribution is allowed under the Creative Commons Attribution-ShareAlike license.
 The OS and BASIC are publicly hosted on GitLab.

 Hardware is released under a "mixed source" proprietary license.

 The VHDL/Verilog for the FPGA digital design is available on GitLab and licensed under GPL3.

 Everything else is closed including the Schematics, the PCB master files and keyboard/case 3D model.